srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     ![Console Output](../../Linked_Image_Files/M99-L07-vibration-telemetry.png)

-    > [!NOTE] Green text is used to show things are working as they should and red text when bad stuff is happening.
+    > **Note**:  Green text is used to show things are working as they should and red text when bad stuff is happening.
 If you don't get a screen similar to this image, start by checking your device connection string.

 1. Watch the telemetry for a short while, checking that it is giving vibrations in the expected ranges.